DevOpsPlayground/Hands-on-with-Selenium-Auto-Scaling-using-Docker-and-Zalenium/README.md

      --privileged dosel/zalenium start
      ```

-    The above command runs Zalenium and exposes port 4444.
+    The above command runs Zalenium and points your tests towards port 4444.
     It allows Zalenium to create more Selenium Grid docker containers.
     It sets a local temporary location for videos to be saved.
     Running it privileged is optional, but it does help to speed up the registration of containers.